biotaphy/tutorials/_sources/pages/glossary.rst.txt

   Grid
     A grid (in this context) is a geospatial region represented as a contiguous set of square polygons (cells) to be used for matrix creation.
-Grids are created as vector data, in shapegrid format.
+Grids are created as vector data, with one square polygon for every grid-cell, and stored in shapefile format.

   Species Distribution Model
     A species distribution model is a estimation of potential habitat for a particular